PHMGC/karaoke/README.md

-# KaraokeTube, by Gustavo Luiz and Pedro Cortez
+# KaraokeTube
 This project is a prototype of a website that generates a karaoke version of a YouTube video by removing the background audio and automatically adding subtitles.
 It uses Demucs to separate the voices from the background sound and Whisper to transcribe the subtitles.

+It uses Flask for the backend application, and React for the website frontend.

+Made by Gustavo Luiz (Frontend) and Pedro Cortez(Backend)

 # Usage
 First, clone the repository